 Some of the lesser-known varieties are extremely rare.
-They include benitoite, an attractive blue or purple colored barium titanium silicate, found only in San Benito County in California and only in very small crystals.
-Benitoite is now the official state gem of the state of California.
-But not many of the 36 million residents of California will ever own a benitoite.
+They include benitoite, an attractive blue or purple colored barium titanium silicate found only in San Benito County, California and only in very small crystals.
+Benitoite is now the official state gem for the state of California.
+But not many of the 36 million residents of California will ever own a benitoite gemstone.

 Some of the gems on Schumann's list have very unique properties.
-For example, sphalerite, a zinc sulphide, has dispersion or fire three times as high as that of diamond.
-But don't get too excited -- sphalerite has a hardness of only 3.5 to 4 on the Mohs scale.
-Another remarkable mineral, ulexite, is found with closely-packed fibrous crystals whose fibers act as fiber optics, transmitting the image of whatever lies under the opaque stone.
+For example, sphalerite, which is composed of zinc sulphide, has a dispersion (also known as fire) three times as high as that of diamond.
+But don't get too excited - sphalerite has a hardness of only 3.5 to 4 on the Mohs scale.
+Another remarkable mineral, ulexite, is found with closely-packed fibrous crystals, the fibers of which act as fiber optics, transmitting the image of whatever lies under the opaque stone.
 Ulexite is sometimes called television stone due to this unique property.

 Many of the lesser-known gemstones have less than ideal gemstone characteristics for jewelry, with many being too soft.
 The harder gems include andalusite, iolite, phenakite, dumortierite, danburite and euclase at around 7.5 on the Mohs scale, though euclase has perfect cleavage.
-Several of the gems on Schumann's list have a rare adamantine or diamond-like luster.
-They include cerussite (a lead carbonate), sphalerite, and scheelite (a calcium tungstate).
-But despite their outstanding luster, all three of these varieties have a hardness less than 5 on the Mohs scale.
+Several of the gems on Schumann's list have a rare adamantine (diamond-like) luster.
+They include cerussite (lead carbonate), sphalerite, and scheelite (calcium tungstate).
+But despite their outstanding luster, all three of these varieties have a hardness of less than 5 on the Mohs scale.

 - First Published: June-02-2008

 Reproduction (text or graphics) without the express written consent of GemSelect.com (SETT Company Ltd.) is strictly prohibited.